Financial planning tools and services to put you on the path to the future you want

 Get to know the people behind the company and the mission behind the work

-Despite chaotic headlines over the last year, the financial markets are mostly still riding high.
-What is going on?
-And, what are you supposed to do?
+Watching those ups and downs can be stressful though.
+And, what are you supposed to do during those lows and highs?
 A recent poll on NewRetirement found that most people with a retirement plan are simply sticking to their plan.
-They report that they have retirement under control — the power of a plan!
+They report that they have retirement under control!
 The one thing they do on a regular basis?
 Rebalance.
 They rebalance investments when target allocations get out of whack.

 So, what is rebalancing and why is it a wise financial move?
 Keep reading to find out.

 Rebalancing is the process of selling some assets and buying others in order to realign your overall investment portfolio to your desired weightings – your desired asset allocation.